Undeterred by Taliban, climbers scale Pakistan's Killer Mountain

 Like many other mountains in Pakistan, Nanga Parbat, with its icy slopes and treacherous crevices, is notoriously difficult to climb, making the country all the more attractive for the world's booming extreme sports industry.

-Pakistan rivals Nepal for the number of peaks over 7,000 meters.
-It is home to the world's second tallest mountain, K2, and four, including Nanga Parbat, of the world's 14 summits higher than 8,000 meters.
+Pakistan rivals Nepal for the number of peaks over 7,000 metres.
+It is home to the world's second tallest mountain, K2, and four, including Nanga Parbat, of the world's 14 summits higher than 8,000 metres.

 But the potentially lucrative industry has been blighted by years of violence.
 The number of expeditions has dwindled, wrecking communities dependant on climbing for income and starving Pakistan's suffering economy of much-needed dollars.